Prison: Women's prisons

 In the 19th century, a growing awareness that female prisoners had different needs to male prisoners led to the establishment of dedicated prisons for women.
 In modern times, it is the norm for female inmates to be housed in either a separate prison or a separate wing of a unisex prison.
 The aim is to protect them from physical and sexual abuse that would otherwise occur.

 In the Western world, the guards of women's prisons are usually female, though not always.
 For example, in federal women's correction facilities of the United States, 70% of guards are male.
-Rape and sexual offenses remain commonplace in many women's prisons, and are usually underreported.
+Rape and sexual offenses remain commonplace in many women's prisons and are usually underreported.
 Two studies in the late 2000s noted that because a high proportion of female inmates have experienced sexual abuse in the past, they are particularly vulnerable to further abuse.

 The needs of mothers during pregnancy and childbirth often conflict with the demands of the prison system.
 The Rebecca Project, a non-profit organization that campaigns for women's rights issues, reports that "In 2007, the Bureau of Justice Statistics stated that, on average, 5% of women who enter into state prisons are pregnant and in jails [local prisons] 6% of women are pregnant".
 The standard of care that female prisoners receive before and after giving birth is often far worse than the standard expected by the general population, and sometimes almost none is given.
 In some countries, female prisoners may be restrained while giving birth.
-In many countries including the United States, mothers will frequently be separated from their baby after giving birth.
+In many countries, including the United States, mothers will frequently be separated from their baby after giving birth.

 Research has shown a significant link between females in prison and brain injury which supports research that shows incarcerated females are overwhelmingly victims of domestic violence (mainly male violence against women).

 Military prisons and prisoner-of-war camps

 Prisons have formed parts of military systems since the French Revolution.
 France set up its system in 1796.
-They were modernized in 1852 and since their existence, are used variously to house prisoners of war, unlawful combatants, those whose freedom is deemed a national security risk by military or civilian authorities, and members of the military found guilty of a serious crime.
-Military prisons in the United States have also been converted to civilian prisons, to include Alcatraz Island.
+They were modernized in 1852 and, since their existence, are used variously to house prisoners of war, unlawful combatants, those whose freedom is deemed a national security risk by military or civilian authorities, and members of the military found guilty of a serious crime.
+Military prisons in the United States have also been converted to civilian prisons; for example, Alcatraz Island.
 Alcatraz was formerly a military prison for soldiers during the American Civil War.

 In the American Revolution, British prisoners held by the U.S. were assigned to local farmers as laborers.
-The British kept American sailors in broken down ship hulks with high death rates.
+The British kept American sailors in broken down ship hulls with high death rates.

 In the Napoleonic wars, the broken down hulks were still in use for naval prisoners.
 One French surgeon recalled his captivity in Spain, where scurvy, diarrhea, dysentery, and typhus abounded, and prisoners died by the thousands: